Just The Facts....mmm....No! Not THOSE Facts : Science Reporting in Medical Journals

 • 2) The tension between the pharmas and journals about which results and conclusions are valid.

 Pharmaceutical companies feel they are being unfairly scrutinized.
 All parties disagree about who has greater responsibility.
-WSJ quotes Jama's editor in chief, who says: "The single thing we change the most often is the conclusion....It comes in as: 'This product is the greatest thing' and we say, 'Under these circumstances, in this population, this medications seems to control a,b and c.'"
+WSJ quotes JAMA's editor in chief, who says: "The single thing we change the most often is the conclusion....It comes in as: 'This product is the greatest thing' and we say, 'Under these circumstances, in this population, this medications seems to control a,b and c.'"

 JAMA's deputy editor adds: "Science depends on trust...[b]ut if you have trust, you're going to be fooled.
 You can't have a policeman in every lab."
 He suggests that the problems stem from dishonest research, which is out of the hands of editors.